Brex CEO Henrique Dubugras is coming to Disrupt SF – TechCrunch

 This isn’t Henrique Dubugras’ first startup.
 Originally from Brazil, Dubugras created payment company Pagar.me when he was just 16.
 He sold the company after reaching $1.5 billion in transaction volume.

-He then enrolled at Stanford University but didn’t stay long.
+He then enrolled at Stanford University, but didn’t stay long.
 He left school after eight months to found Brex.
 And I’m quite curious to hear how he knew for sure that it was the right decision when Brex was still just an idea.

 Buy your ticket to Disrupt SF to listen to this discussion and many others.
 The conference will take place on October 2-4.